marco-mart/Not-A-Team/userstories.md

 - The voice/phrases should elcicit some form of laughter during testing.
 - The voice/phrase must come at opportune moments. (ex.
 When stomping on a brussels sprout)

-# 8. "As a user, I want to use weapons to attack enemies to make progress trough the level"
+# 8. "As a user, I want to use weapons to attack enemies to make progress through the level"

 ### Elaboration:
 Weapons would be a secondary way for the player to damage enemies, but from a range, to be able to clear a path to the exit.